 *The Office of Civil Rights (OCR) at the U.S. Department of Education generally requires that complaints either be filed within 180 days of the alleged discriminatory incident(s) or within 60 days of receipt of the determination reached by the institution regarding an internal grievance or complaint, whichever is later.
 Further, OCR does not have an exhaustion requirement and accepts complaints from complainants who never filed internal complaints or grievances.

 9. A record of each action handled through this Policy will be maintained by the Vice President of Human Resources, consistent with College policy on records retention.

 10. The College will maintain the confidentiality of the process to the extent permitted by law or contract and to the extent reasonably practicable under the circumstances.

-The College’s Vice President of Human Resources has general responsibility for ensuring institutional compliance with applicable non-discrimination and non-harassment laws and policies, including Title IX of the Education Amendments of 1972.
+The College’s Vice President of Human Resources has general responsibility for ensuring institutional compliance with applicable non-discrimination and non-harassment laws and policies.
 The Vice President of Human Resources serves as a central point of entry to the Complaint and Grievance Policy and related processes.

 The Vice President of Human Resources is: